PUBLIC NOTICE OF CEPH ACCREDITATION SITE VISIT

 INVITING THIRD-PARTY COMMENTS

-This notice serves to inform all students, alumni, faculty, staff, community partners, and stakeholders of the Community Health Program that the Council on Education for Public Health (CEPH) will conduct a site visit at Western Washington University on April 16-17, 2020.
+This notice serves to inform all students, alumni, faculty, staff, community partners, and stakeholders of the Community Health Program that the Council on Education for Public Health (CEPH) will conduct a site visit at Western Washington University June 11th and 12th.
 This site visit is part of our efforts to seek CEPH accreditation for the Community Health program.
-Members of the parties mentioned above can provide written comments about our program until 30 days before the site visit: i.e., by March 16, 2020.
+Members of the parties mentioned above can provide written comments about our program until 30 days before the site visit: i.e., by May 10, 2020.
 CEPH requests that all comments be submitted in writing and provide specific and relevant information.
 They will remain CONFIDENTIAL.
 You can send your written third-party comments to CEPH,

 via email:Ms. Alisha O’Connell email@example.com Or